AndyL86/Portfolio1/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-In the GitHub repository, navigate to the Settings tab In the pages section, go to select branch drop-down menu, select Main Once the Main branch has been selected, a link to the site is provided
+1. In the GitHub repository, navigate to the Settings tab
+1. In the pages section, go to select branch drop-down menu, select Main
+1. Once the Main branch has been selected, a link to the site is provided

-The live link can be found here - (INSERT LINK)
+The live link can be found here - [Dark Glass Window Tinting](https://andyl86.github.io/Portfolio1/)

-You can access the live site via the following link INSERT LINK

 ## **Technology Used**
 Dark Glass Window Tinting was built using HTML5 and CSS3